msakr21/registration/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to create an online enrollment registration website for The Learning Source (TLS), an organization committed to empowering students through education.
+This project aims to create an online enrollment registration website for [The Learning Source (TLS)](https://www.thelearningsource.org/), an organization committed to empowering immigrant and refugee students through education.
 The primary goal is to streamline the enrollment process for prospective students, based on staff insights and feedback.

 Our web application harnesses React for frontend and Ruby on Rails for backend within a unique monolithic setup.
 We leverage HTML5, CSS3, JavaScript, Ruby, and PostgreSQL alongside Vite.js for a streamlined development experience.
 The design workflow is managed through GitHub Issues and documented using Google Docs.

-To ensure high quality, we employ a Test-Driven Development (TDD) approach using RSpec for unit tests, and Capybara, Selenium, and ChromeDriver for feature testing and cross-browser compatibility checks.
+To ensure high quality, we employ a Test-Driven Development (TDD) approach using RSpec for unit tests; and Capybara, Selenium, and ChromeDriver for feature testing and cross-browser compatibility checks.

 For our DevOps processes, we use Render and GitHub to maintain a smooth and reliable release pipeline.
 This project is an opportunity for us to explore the combination of Rails and React.js, enhance our understanding of TDD, and optimize our DevOps practices.